unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 The package provides four abstract types: `AbstractDesign`, `AbstractComponent`, `AbstractOnset` and `AbstractNoise`.
 In the following, we present the concrete types that are currently implemented.

 ## Experimental designs
 The design contains the levels of all conditions and predictors.
 Currently, we support a single and a multi-subject design.
 The multi-subject design uses the `MixedModelsSim.jl` package [@phillip_alday_2024_10669002] and allows a flexible specification of the random-effects structure by indicating which predictors are within- or between-subject (or item).
-Designs can be encapsulated, for instance, the `RepeatDesign` type which repeats the generated event table multiple times, thus generating new trials.
+Designs can be encapsulated, for instance, using the `RepeatDesign` type which repeats the generated event table multiple times, thus generating new trials.

 ## Event basis functions (Components)
 `UnfoldSim.jl` provides a `LinearModelComponent` and a `MixedModelComponent` for single- and multi-subject simulation respectively.
 These components determine the shape of the response to an event.
 They consist of a basis function which is weighted by the user-defined regression model.
 Users can specify a basis function by providing a custom vector or selecting from predefined options, such as simplified EEG components like the N170, modelled as temporally shifted Hanning windows.
-Further, in the components’ model formulae, fixed-effects ($\beta s$) and random effects  (`MultiSubjectDesign`s only) need to be specified.
+Further, in the components’ model formulae, fixed effects ($\beta s$) and random effects  (`MultiSubjectDesign`s only) need to be specified.

 Each component can be nested in a `MultichannelComponent`, which, using a forward head model, projects the simulated source component to the multi-channel electrode space.
 Using `Artifacts.jl` we provide on-demand access to the HArtMuT [@harmening2022hartmut] model.